torbsd/torbsd.github.io/obsd-relays.md

 OpenBSD's [pkg_add] system is reliable and errors are rare.
 For most users, the [ports] system is not recommended.
 However, it is important to note that OpenBSD does not include the alpha or unstable versions of Tor in its packages.
 In one case, OpenBSD did use the alpha version as its default package due to a significant Tor vulnerability.

-## The Quick and Short Version ##
+## Installation and configuration ##

-These are the basic steps to configure a Tor relay with OpenBSD, based on the default install.
-This will create a relay.
-For more detailed instructions and for additional tips on securing and optimizing the relay
+These are the basic steps to create a new Tor relay with OpenBSD, based on the default install.

-1. Install OpenBSD, then reboot
+1. Install OpenBSD and reboot

-2. Add the following section to */etc/login.conf* file:
+2. By default, OpenBSD maintains a rather low limit on the maximum number of open files for a process.
+For a daemon such as Tor, that opens a connection to each and every other relay (currently around 7000 relays), these limits should be raised.
+Add the following section to the */etc/login.conf* file:

 >`tor:\`

 >>`:openfiles-max=8192:\`

 >>`:tc=daemon:`

-3. Increase the kernel limit on maximum files:
+3. And increase the kernel maximum number of files limit:

 >$ sysctl kern.maxfiles=20000